 Mindful yoga is also suitable for all abilities and newcomers too.
 Because it's based on being really present and aware, it's slower paced than the 'Mixed Ability Yoga Flow' class but more physical than the 'Very Gentle Yoga' and 'Calming Yoga and Long Guided Relaxation' classes.
 Extra time is allowed for relaxation as it's my longest class (70 minutes) so there's a good 10 minute 'come into the present moment' at the beginning and always time for a decent relaxation/meditation at the end.

 Yoga for Wellbeing - a Healing Class

 Yoga for Wellbeing is my newest and most unique class, focused on giving us space and opportunity to heal our bodies, balance our minds and soothe our souls.
 This class brings together the wisdom of yoga with the natural rhythms of our earth and skies.
 The class focus changes each week to align with the current energy.
 Healing (often restorative or yin) asana, energy balancing pranayama, visualisation, affirmations, working with elements and chakras, sound therapy, yoga philosophy and 'practical' spiritual philosophy as well as Yoga Nidra are the healing tools of this class.

 Mixed Ability Yoga

-This is my 'middle of the road' kind of class in terms of fitness-relaxation.
+This class is created to suit as many people as possible.
 It gives you the chance to either deepen your postures or take them down a notch or two.
 The lovely class is suitable for a newbie to yoga since it's both inclusive and set at a pace that is easy to follow.
 For anyone who is worried about fitness levels it might be a good idea to a one to one first or try the a gentler class first so you know what to expect.